MartinScavone/ProductOneME/README.md

   2) Acknowledge that Product-One and its source code are given AS-IS, and without warranty of fitting any particular purpose.
 Release the author (Scavone, M) of any liability that may result as a consequence (either direct or indirect) of the use, lack of use, or misuse of Product-One.
 As the end-user of Product-One, you are expected to analyze and construe the results given by Product-One and rely on your engineering judegement.

 --------------------------
 (1) Ref: Scavone, M. (2019): "IMPLEMENTATION OF A MECHANISTIC-EMPIRICAL PAVEMENT DESIGN METHOD FOR URUGUAYAN ROADWAYS".
 M. Sc.
 Thesis.
 Virginia Polytechnic Institute and State University.
 Blacksburg, VA, USA.
+Available at: https://vtechworks.lib.vt.edu/handle/10919/90777

 -------------------------